unicef/kindly/docs/development.md

 # Development

 This file documents how to set up and run the code in this repository in your local development environment.
-For a production environment using Docker images, refer to the [deployment]
-(deployment.md) documentation and the [API Documentation](api.md).
+For a production environment using Docker images, refer to the [deployment](deployment.md) documentation and the [API Documentation](api.md).

 ## Requirements